-KATHLEEN CARLEY is a professor of computer science in the Institute for Software Research, an IEEE Fellow, and the director of the Center for Computational Analysis of Social and Organizational Systems at Carnegie Mellon University.
-She is also the CEO of Carley Technologies Inc., aka Netanomics.
+KATHLEEN CARLEY is a professor of Societal Computing in the Institute for Software Research and director of the Center for Computational Analysis of Social and Organizational Systems at Carnegie Mellon University.
+She is also CEO of Carley Technologies Inc., also known as Netanomics.
 Her research combines cognitive science, sociology, and computer science to address complex social and organizational issues.
-Her most notable research contribution was the establishment of Dynamic Network Analysis (DNA) – and the associated theory and methodology for examining large high-dimensional time variant networks.
-Her research on DNA has resulted in tools for analyzing large-scale dynamic networks and various multi‐agent simulation systems.
-Her group has developed tools for extracting sentiment, social and semantic networks from social media and other textual data (AutoMap), simulating epidemiological models (BioWar), simulating covert networks (DyNet), and simulating changes in beliefs and practice given information campaigns (Construct).
-She received two B.S. degrees: one in economics and another in political science from Massachusetts Institute of Technology and a Ph.D. in sociology from Harvard University.
+Her most notable research contribution was the establishment of dynamic network analysis (DNA) and the associated theory and methodology for examining large high-dimensional time-variant networks.
+Her research on DNA has resulted in tools for analyzing and visualizing large-scale dynamic networks and various multiagent simulation systems.
+She is the developer of a high-dimensional network analysis and visualization system, ORA, that supports network analytics in general, for social media, and for dynamic and geospatial networks.
+Her group has also developed tools for extracting sentiment, social, and semantic networks from social media and other textual data (AutoMap & NetMapper); simulating epidemiological models (BioWar); simulating covert networks (DyNet); and simulating changes in beliefs and practice given information campaigns (Construct).
+She is a fellow of the Institute of Electrical and Electronics Engineers, and the recipient of the life-time achievement award for mathematical sociology from the American Sociological Association, the Simmel Award from the International Network for Social Network Analysis, and the Academic Award from the United States Geospatial Intelligence Foundation.
+Dr. Carley holds a Ph.D. in sociology from Harvard University.

-NOSHIR CONTRACTOR is the Jane S. & William J. White Professor of Behavioral Sciences in the McCormick School of Engineering & Applied Science, the School of Communications and the Kellogg School of Management at Northwestern University.
-He is the director of the Science of Networks in Communities (SONIC) research center.
+NOSHIR CONTRACTOR is Jane S. and William J. White professor of behavioral sciences in the McCormick School of Engineering and Applied Science, the School of Communications, and the Kellogg School of Management, Northwestern University.
+He is the director of the Science of Networks in Communities research center.
 He is investigating factors that lead to the formation, maintenance, and dissolution of dynamically linked social and knowledge networks in a wide variety of contexts.
-He received the National Communication Association Distinguished Scholar Award in 2014 and was elected as a fellow of the International Communication Association in 2015.
-He is the co-founder and Chairman of Syndio, which offers organizations products and services based on network analytics.
-He has a bachelor’s degree in electrical engineering from the Indian Institute of Technology, Madras and a Ph.D. in communication from the Annenberg School of Communication at the University of Southern California.
+He received the National Communication Association Distinguished Scholar Award in 2014 and was elected a fellow of the International Communication Association in 2015.
+He is the co-founder and chairman of Syndio, which offers to organizations products and services based on network analytics.
+He holds a B.S. in electrical engineering from the Indian Institute of Technology, Madras, and a Ph.D. in communications from the Annenberg School of Communication, University of Southern California.

-SALLIE KELLER is professor of statistics and director for the Social and Decision Analytics Laboratory of the Biocomplexity Institute at Virginia Polytechnic Institute and State University.
-Dr. Keller served as the chair for the Decadal Summit Steering Committee.
-Her previous positions include Academic Vice-President and Provost at University of Waterloo, director of the IDA Science and Technology Policy Institute in Washington DC, William and Stephanie Sick Dean of Engineering at Rice University, head of the Statistical Sciences group at Los Alamos National Laboratory, professor of statistics at Kansas State University, and statistics program director at the National Science Foundation.
-Her areas of expertise are social and decision informatics, statistical underpinnings of data science, uncertainty quantification, and data access and confidentiality.
-She is a national associate of the National Academy of Sciences, fellow of the American Association for the Advancement of Science, elected member of the International Statistics Institute, and member of the JASON advisory group.
-She is also a fellow and past president of the American Statistical Association.
+SALLIE KELLER is the director of the Social and Decision Analytics Division at the University of Virginia’s Biocomplexity Institute and Initiate.
+She is also a professor of public health sciences.
+Her previous positions include academic vice-president and provost at the University of Waterloo; director of the Institute for Defense Analysis’ Science and Technology Policy Institute in Washington, DC; William and Stephanie Sick dean of engineering at Rice University; head of the Statistical Sciences Group at Los Alamos National Laboratory; professor of statistics at Kansas State University; and statistics program director at the National Science Foundation.
+Her areas of expertise are social and decision informatics, statistical underpinnings of data science, and data access and confidentiality.
+She is a national associate of the National Academy of Sciences, fellow of the American Association for the Advancement of Science, elected member of the International Statistics Institute, fellow and past president of the American Statistical Association, and member of the JASON advisory group.
+Dr. Keller served as chair for the National Academies’ Decadal Summit Steering Committee.
 She holds a Ph.D. in statistics from the Iowa State University of Science and Technology.

-CARMEN MEDINA is the founder of MedinAnalytics, LLC.
-Carmen spent 32 years at the Central Intelligence Agency and is a recognized national and international expert on intelligence analysis, strategic thinking, and diversity of thought.
-She is the co-author of the best-selling book: Rebels At Work: A Handbook for Leading Change from Within.
-After leaving the CIA, she spent almost five years at Deloitte Federal Consulting.
-From 2005-2007 Carmen was part of the executive team that led the CIA’s Analysis Directorate.
-She was a leader on diversity issues at the CIA, serving on equity boards at all organizational levels and across Directorates.
-She was the first CIA executive to conceptualize many IT applications now used by analysts, including online production, collaborative tools, and Intellipedia.
-Upon her retirement, Carmen received the Distinguished Career Intelligence Medal.
-While at Deloitte from 2011 - 2015, Carmen served as senior advisor and mentor to Deloitte’s flagship innovation program, GovLab.
-She holds a B.A. degree in comparative government from the Catholic University of America.
+CARMEN MEDINA is the founder of MedinAnalytics, LLC, which provides analytic services on national security issues, cognitive diversity, global trends, and intrapreneurship.
+From 2005 to 2007, she was part of the executive team that led the Central Intelligence Agency’s (CIA’s) Analysis Directorate.
+In her last assignment before retiring, she oversaw the CIA’s Lessons Learned program and led the agency’s first effort to address the challenges posed by social networks, digital ubiquity, and the emerging culture of collaboration.
+She was a leader on diversity issues at the CIA, serving on equity boards at all organizational levels and across directorates.
+She was the first CIA executive to conceptualize many information technology applications now used by analysts, including online production, collaborative tools, and Intellipedia.
+Upon her retirement from the CIA, she received the Distinguished Career Intelligence Medal.
+From 2011 to 2015, she was a member of Deloitte Federal Consulting, where she served as senior advisor and mentor to Deloitte’s flagship innovation program, GovLab.
+She holds a B.A. in comparative government from the Catholic University of America.

 JEREMY WOLFE is professor of ophthalmology and radiology at Harvard Medical School and head of the Visual Attention Lab at Brigham and Women’s Hospital.
 He has extensive expertise in vision, binocular perception, visual attention, and cognitive science.
-His research focuses on visual search and visual attention with a particular interest in socially important search tasks in areas such as medical image perception (e.g. cancer screening), security (e.g. baggage screening), and intelligence.
-His work has developed the “Guided Search” (GS) model through several iterations.
+His research focuses on visual search and visual attention, with particular emphasis on socially important search tasks in such areas as medical image perception (e.g., cancer screening), security (e.g., baggage screening), and intelligence.
+His work led to the development of the Guided Search model through several iterations.
 In recent years, he has become increasingly interested in the role of vision and attention in medical and security errors.
-He is editor-in-chief of Cognitive Research: Principles and Implications (CRPI).
-He is President of the Federation of Associations in Behavioral and Brain Science (FABBS) and past-Chair of the Board of the Psychonomic Society.
-He received an A.B. in psychology from Princeton and his Ph.D. in psychology from Massachusetts Institute of Technology.
+He is immediate past-president of the Federation of Associations in Behavioral and Brain Science and past chair of the Board of the Psychonomic Society.
+He received an A.B. in psychology from Princeton University and his Ph.D. in psychology from the Massachusetts Institute of Technology.